devtoolsweb/rpc-web-client/README.md

 # @aperos/rpc-web-client

-RPC Web Client implementation with WebSockets support.
+RPC web client implementation with WebSockets support.

 The development branch can contain experimental code that is under active development and should not be used for production environments.